Asian stocks rose on Wednesday as strong results from chip maker Intel Corp

 The S&P 500 <.SPX> rose 0.6 percent on Tuesday, while the Dow Jones industrial average <.DJI> gained 0.5 percent. <.N>

-The European Central Bank earlier this month raised its key interest rate from a record low, and analysts see further tightening in the pipeline.
+The European Central raised its key interest rate from a record low earlier this month, and analysts see further tightening in the pipeline.

 With the Bank of Japan and U.S. Federal Reserve expected to keep their monetary policy ultra-loose for the time being, the dollar and yen have become the currencies of choice for the carry trade -- the strategy of use cheap loans to fund investments in higher yielding assets.

 The hunt for yield is boosting the Australian dollar, which hit a fresh 29-year high around $1.0599.